 Dual Degree with the John Glenn College of Public Affairs

-For students interested in both public administration and Eastern European/Eurasian area studies, the Center for Slavic and East European Studies (CSEES) and the John Glenn College of Public Affairs have partnered together to offer the dual degree in Slavic and East European studies and public administration.
+For students interested in both public administration and Eastern European/Eurasian area studies, the Center for Slavic, East European and Eurasian Studies (CSEEES) and the John Glenn College of Public Affairs have partnered together to offer the dual degree in Slavic and East European studies and public administration.
 Students who complete the program graduate with two separate master's degrees, a Master of Arts in Slavic and East European Studies and a Master of Public Administration.
 Through the dual degree program, students are able to fulfill both degree requirements while receiving dual credit for some courses.
 Thus, they are able to fulfill the requirements in a shortened time frame, typically graduating in three years, as opposed to completing both degrees separately.

 Benefits of the Dual Degree

-The dual degree is open to both students at the Glenn College who wish to enhance their public policy degree with the interdisciplinary study of Eastern Europe or Eurasia, and CSEES students who want to augment their area studies knowledge with policy and management skills.
+The dual degree is open to both students at the Glenn College who wish to enhance their public policy degree with the interdisciplinary study of Eastern Europe or Eurasia, and CSEEES students who want to augment their area studies knowledge with policy and management skills.
 It is an ideal option for those who desire to work in the public or non-profit sectors.
 Students leave the program with a solid foundation in policy and management theory and knowledge of Eastern European/Eurasian countries, cultures, and languages.

 71 credit hours of coursework are needed to complete the dual program, broken down between: